Steen Andersen Bille (1797–1883): In Danish service

 On his return to Denmark, Bille, who was known personally by King Frederick VI, was given command of the steamship Kiel which was ”at the disposition of the king”; later as second-in-command of the brig St Thomas to the Danish West Indies and various other naval duties.
-While a lecturer at the Danish Naval Academy in 1828 he married Caroline Bülow, daughter of Frantz Bülow the then Chief of the Danish Army.

-In 1830 he was appointed Gentleman Cavalier to the Royal Princess Caroline, in 1834 promoted to commander, and in 1841 to captain.
+In 1830, he was appointed Gentleman Cavalier of the Royal Princess Caroline, in 1834 promoted to commander, and in 1841 to captain.
 As such, Bille was second-in-command of the frigate Bellona in 1840–1841 on a voyage to South America.
 Events on this voyage led to an investigation of his over-severe handling of the crew, but the complaints were later withdrawn.
 In 1844 he was in command of the training corvette Flora when she fetched Crown Prince Frederick back from Iceland.

 In 1845 Bille became captain of the corvette Galathea in which he sailed round the world, overseeing the transfer of Tranquebar and Serampore trading posts which had been sold to the British East India Company, and other trade and diplomatic duties.
 During the voyage part of his crew went in an Indian-built boat Ganges to the Nicobar Islands with the idea of establishing a colony there.
 This venture was abandoned soon afterwards on the grounds of the unhealthy climate, whereupon the British took over.